briancartercst/teamnode/README.md

-# Good day Brother Bosley

-# You have been forked by Derrick Reese.

-I hope your day is Alpha Fine.

-#Good day to you.

 # teamnode
 This is a website for teams.
 Framework is using html, css, js, and node.js.
 The database is Sqlite3.